KholdStare/kholdstare.github.com/_posts/2013-07-23-sense-of-scale-vr.markdown

 Another way to look at, is that designers of virtual worlds can now alter your sense of scale, just by exploiting your brain's assumption about `IPD`.

+{% assign canvas-id = "scene-scaling" %}
+{% assign caption = "(Press to image animate) We are now viewing the previous scene relative to the sphere.
+Our frame of reference is now fixed on the sphere.
+What appears to be happening though is the IPD fluctuates wildly.
+And that's the point -- from the player's point of view the two are equivalent" %}
+{% include canvas.html %}

 ### Experimenting in Tuscany